 - Paid advertising describes online marketing where advertisers pay to show their ads on search engines and other online platforms, such as YouTube, LinkedIn, and Facebook.

 Traditionally, B2B marketing involved cold calls, direct mail, and trade show invitations.
 As the image above shows, they all took a hit after COVID-19.

 This is hardly news to most of us.
 Telephones and fax machines have been falling out of favor for a long time.
-The lockdowns of 2020 may have temporarily knocked the wind from the sails of the trade show industry, but in-person trade events are back on in 2021.
-And they have a new feel.
+The lockdowns of 2020 may have temporarily knocked the wind from the sails of the trade show industry, but in-person trade events could resume in 2022.
+And they’ll have a new feel.

 Using digital marketing with traditional marketing

 Traditional marketing in the form of printed magazines and catalogs is still important, but now, they must be enhanced with digital.
 And as trade shows return, they have a digital feel, too.